Community Living Dufferin

-* Group Home Living provides and supports community living arrangements and housing for adults who have developmental disabilities.
-Each program is designed to encourage the individual's growth, independence and integration within the community.
-There are currently 13 group homes in the Orangeville area.
-The average number of people living in a home is four.
-Hours of staff support range from 8 to 24 hours per day.
-The Association offers support in the following areas:
+* Group Home Living - living arrangements and housing are provided, they are designed to encourage the individual's growth, independence and integration within the community.
+Thirteen group homes in the Orangeville area, hours of staff support range from 8 to 24 hours per day and support is offered in the following areas:

 * Recreation/leisure supports

-* Specialized support (i.e. access to psychologists, speech therapy, psychiatrist, etc.) Dufferin adults (18 and older) with developmental delays are eligible.
+* Specialized support (access to psychologists, speech therapy, psychiatrist, etc.) Dufferin adults (18 and older) with developmental delays are eligible.

-* Summer Inclusion Program for children 5 to 16 years of age: This program is able to provide Inclusion Counselors to support children with developmental disabilities, in the recreational program of their choice for up to 2 weeks during the summer months.
-A variety of programs are offered through numerous community summer day camps in the areas of Orangeville, Grand Valley and Shelburne.
-The individual attention provided by the Inclusion Counselors gives each child the opportunity to fully participate in the environment of their choice.
+* Summer Inclusion Program: children 5 to 16 years of age are provided with an Inclusion Counselor to support them in a recreational program of their choice for up to 2 weeks during the summer months.
+Programs are offered through community summer day camps in the areas of Orangeville, Grand Valley and Shelburne.

-*Summer Day Camp for Young Adults 16 to 30 years of age: This program provides a variety of activities involving crafts, music, swimming and games.
-Only 5 campers per week accepted.
-Weekly sessions are offered throughout the month of July for a small fee.
+*Summer Day Camp: young adults aged 16 to 30 years can participate in a program that provides a variety of activities including crafts, music, swimming and games, weekly sessions offered in July for a small fee.

-* Options Learning and Leisure Program: An adult day program that promotes the development of skills and creativity, within an exciting range of planned activities.
+* Options Learning and Leisure Program: adult day program that promotes the development of skills and creativity within a range of planned activities.
 The emphasis is on learning new skills and building self-esteem, while interacting with one's community.

-* Supported Independent Living Program: The SIL Program provides support to people with developmental disabilities living in apartments of their own.
-Generally this support is 3 to 5 hours per week and is geared to the type of assistance the person with the developmental disability would like.
+* Supported Independent Living Program: provide support to people living in their own apartment.
+Support is 3 to 5 hours per week and geared to the type of assistance that person would like.

-* Behavioural Supports: Funding, upon approval, can be obtained to support families who have loved ones with a developmental disability and who are dealing with behavioral concerns in the home.
-Funding can be given for approx. 6 sessions with a therapist.
+* Behavioural Supports: support families who have loved ones with a developmental disability and who are dealing with behavioral concerns in the home.

-*Regional Specialized Services: CLD has a group home that supports adults with Prader Willi Syndrome.
+*Regional Specialized Services: group home that supports adults with Prader Willi Syndrome.

 * Volunteer Opportunities